 Make an Emergency Fund

 No matter how well you plan and prepare, an expense will always come up that you are not prepared for.
 Put aside a little money every month in an emergency fund.
 Then, if you suddenly need cash, you already have it saved!
 Be sure not to touch your emergency fund and keep it aside for a true emergency.
+In a true medical or life-threatening emergency, you also have the option of a viatical settlement, which gives you access to cash to use for medical bills and other unexpected costs.

 Understand Your Credit Report